 Check out all the episodes from season one here.

 Dr Simon Evans

 Deputy Editor, Carbon Brief

-Simon covers climate and energy policy for Carbon Brief, a UK-based website covering the latest developments in climate science, climate policy and energy policy.
-They specialise in clear, data-driven articles and graphics to help improve the understanding of climate change, both in terms of the science and the policy response.
-He holds a PhD in biochemistry from Bristol University and previously studied chemistry at Oxford University.
-He worked for environment journal The ENDS Report for six years, covering topics including climate science and air pollution.
+Simon covers climate and energy policy for Carbon Brief.
+This UK-based website covers the latest developments in climate science, climate policy and energy policy.
+They specialise in clear, data-driven articles and graphics to help improve the understanding of climate change.
+He has a PhD in biochemistry from Bristol University and previously studied chemistry at Oxford University.
+Simon worked for environment journal The ENDS Report for six years.
+He specialised in areas including climate science and air pollution.

 Diana Fox Carney

 Diana Fox Carney is a public policy expert with a strong focus on energy and climate change.
 She worked for many years in climate policy at think tanks in both Canada and the UK.
 Her professional experience ranges from agricultural research in Africa to assessing new and advanced energy technologies.
 Diana developed frameworks for thinking about reaching net zero greenhouse gas emissions.
 She has master's degrees in agricultural economics and international relations from Oxford University and the University of Pennsylvania.